Skip to main content

 Expected Audience

-The specification is targeted at:
+BPS is targeted at:

 • Standards bodies developing domain-specific product descriptors.